Rormcg/DEMinecraft/README.md

-# Working-Project-DE-Discrete-Structures
+# DEMineCraft
-Creating a 3D game with java.
-The goal is to be able to display and navigate through a 3D environment, and potentially add interactivity.
+Creating a clone of Minecraft in Java.
+The end goal is to have a functioning and interactable world similar to that of Minecraft